Yet Another Poincare's Polyhedron Theorem

 Let $P$ be a polyhedron with a given face-pairing and let $G$ denote the group generated by the face-pairing isometries.
 We introduce a relation in $G\times P$ by putting $(g,x)\sim(h,y)$ exactly when $x\in s$ for some $s\in S$, $I_sx=y$, and $h^{-1}g=I_s$.
-Closing this symmetric relation with respect to transitivity (and reflexivity), we obtain an equivalence relation also denoted by $\sim$.
-Put $J:=G\times P/\sim$ and let $[g,x]$ denote the class of $(g,x)$ in $J$.
-Taking the discrete topology on $G$ and equipping $P$, $G\times P$, and $J$ with
+Taking the closure of this symmetric relation with respect to transitivity (and reflexivity), we obtain an equivalence relation also denoted by $\sim$.
+Let $J:=G\times P/\sim$ and let $[g,x]$ denote the class of $(g,x)$ in $J$.
+Consider the discrete topology on $G$ and equip $P$, $G\times P$,

 {\unitlength=1bp }

 \rightskip67pt

 -43pt